arvinsim/artem/content/literary/booksale-terry-pratchett.md

 // Main Thought: Explain why you decided to visit Booksale that day.
 Emphasize how the Dilbert principle book was a big deal to you that you had to go back to it after a week.
 It has been a long while since I have visited SM Booksale.
 Last week, I was poring through all the books to see if there is anything that interests me.
 A hardbound copy of [The Dilbert Principle] caught my eye.
 This book is really well known around the tech community for its biting satire on corporate culture.
-I hoped that the price justified that
+I knew that this is a book that I wanted to own in the physical world.
+But the price made me hesitate.
+My mind objected that 170PhP might be too steep of a price to pay for the book.
+It pained me to put the book back in the shelf.
+But I decided that it would be beter to wait.

 Last week, I was browsing Booksale.
 While leafing through the books, I came across the [Dilbert principle](), a book famous for its satirical commentary on corporate culture.
 I wanted to buy the book but the 170PhP price is not something I can just close my eyes to.
 I decided that it would be better to wait for a week.
 If I still want to buy that back, I can just go back to the store.